 Instead of interest waning at Williamstown after the triple premierships of 1954/55/56, all entered 1957 determined to make it four in a row.
 Essendon had previously achieved this feat in the VFA in seasons 1891-1894 and Collingwood did the same in the then VFL over seasons 1927-1930.

 The team managed to head the table after the twenty home-and-away rounds undefeated, five wins in front of Moorabbin then Port and Preston on percentage from Brunswick.
-The premiership seemed a certainty, although no side had won four consecutive flags since the VFA began playing finals in 1903.
+This was the team's fifth consecutive finals appearance.
+After sitting in top place on the ladder from round 5 onwards, the premiership seemed a certainty, although no side had won four consecutive flags since the VFA began playing finals in 1903.
 The only instance when the club heading the ladder after the home-and-away rounds automatically won the title was by Essendon from 1891-94.

-The finals were again played at the Junction Oval, and Williamstown started favourites in the second-semi, having won 22 games since losing the 1956 second-semi final, the Club’s longest winning sequence.
+The finals were again played at the Junction Oval, and Williamstown started favourites in the second semi, having won 22 games since losing the 1956 second-semi final, now the Club’s longest winning sequence.
 This eclipsed its previous best run of 14 in 1939-40 and 1948.
 Played before a crowd of only 8,000, Moorabbin fielded a very tall and solid team, and from the outset showed that its players meant business, despite having recorded only one win against the ‘Town since joining the VFA.
 However, Williamstown's finals experience enabled it to extend their three-quarter time lead of seven points to 14 early in the final term before Moorabbin began to control play and chipped away at the deficit despite the Seagulls trying to close up the game by stacking the backline.
 Callahan limped off the field with an ankle injury and then rover Bruce Whalebone goaled to put Moorabbin in front.
 With five minutes remaining there was still time for the ‘Town to reply but Moorabbin managed to hold onto a two-point lead to run out winners, 9.16.70 to 10.8.68.
 Major goalkickers for the Seagulls were Gear, Ward and Cullinan with two-apiece.
 Williamstown, which was beaten in the air in the last quarter and failed in attack, had only one consistent winner all day in Johnny Martin.

 Moorabbin went on to win its first senior VFA premiership the following week 15.12.102 to 7.20.62, consigning Port to eight successive grand final appearances for just the one flag.